Central Intelligence Agency Office of Inspector General

-The CIA Office of Inspector General exists to perform an inspector general (IG) function at the Central Intelligence Agency.

-The first IG was appointed in 1952.
+The Office of Inspector General (often abbreviated to OIG) of the United States Central Intelligence Agency (CIA) is the independent overseer of the organisation.
+Since 2024, the office has been held by Robert Host.
+The first inspector general was appointed in 1952.
+The Central Intelligence Agency Office of Inspector General has worked on cases in collaboration with the United States Department of Justice and the National Security Agency Office of Inspector General.

 The 1970s

 The Rockefeller Commission, Church Committee, and Pike Committee all recommended strengthening the office of OIG.
 Their criticisms included claims that the IG had few staff, was ignored, and was denied access to information.
 Their suggestions were not made into law.

 1980s

 The CIA OIG investigation of the Iran Contra scandal was criticized in the final report of the Congressional investigation of the Iran-Contra affair.
 Members of the Senate Select Committee on Intelligence (especially Boren, Cohen, Specter, and Glenn) wrestled with how to improve the IG while not interfering with the work of the CIA.
 They tried to make a bill that would satisfy various members of Congress and also not be vetoed by president George Bush.
 Senator Boren (chairman of the SSCI) worked with Robert Gates who was deputy to Brent Scowcroft at the time.
 In 1989 a new IG law was passed creating a more independent IG.
 The IG also would no longer be chosen by the Director of Central Intelligence but would instead be appointed by the President with the "advice and consent" of the Senate.